node-class-may-2023/ComIT_Node/browserapi.md

 button.removeEventListener('click', clickHandler);  // We remove the same event listener that we previously added
 ```

-* Remeber always to remove the event listener before removing your DOM elements
+* Remember to always remove the event listener before removing your DOM elements
-* Otherwise you might have unespected results and memory issues (if many elements)
+* Otherwise you might have unexpected results and memory issues (if many elements)

 * [MDN removeEventListener doc](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/removeEventListener)